Steady progress. Early completion. Next chapter.

 (3 – 3 1/2 years)

 - Flexibility to change your concentration and pursue additional minors and certificates

 - More time to explore internship opportunities and companies

 The accelerated business degree schedule

 You need a business degree that fits your personal and professional schedule.
 By following our accelerated degree path, you’ll be able to complete your BSBA by the end of your third spring or summer term.
 Like the 4-year degree option, you’ll need to complete 120 credits of course work to graduate.
 You’ll typically take 15-16 credits each fall and spring semester for three years.
 In addition, you’ll take 6-9 credits each summer over three summer sessions.
 If you have prior credits (AP, IB, transfer), you may apply them toward your business degree to reach your graduation goals sooner.

 Accelerated degree roadmaps by concentration

 A business concentration helps you hone your academic interests into professional skills.
-As part of your accelerated business degree, you can choose from any of the concentrations that the College of Business has to offer.
+As part of your accelerated business degree, you can choose from any of the following seven concentrations that the College of Business offers.
 You can explore the degree completion maps for each concentration below.